 The detection and tracking of human positions as a wide range of use cases provide economic value through automation and digitization of human activity.

-- Improve occupational safety and health while increasing productivity, efficiency and reducing the risk of business interruptions.
+- Enhancing occupational safety and health: Increase productivity, and efficiency, and reduce the risk of business interruptions.
+Increase overall productivity.

-- Privacy-preserving real-time processing (Edge AI) without a human operator or sending videos to the cloud.
-No physical sensors are needed.
+- Privacy preservation: Real-time processing (Edge AI) without human operators or cloud-based video storage.
+No physical sensors are required.

-- AI-based vision systems automatically detect dangerous situations autonomously, using common security cameras.
+- Autonomous detection: AI-based vision systems using common security cameras detect dangerous situations automatically.

-- Save costs for manual inspection while increasing the data quality, accuracy, and objectivity of ergonomic risk assessments.
+- Cost savings: Reduce the costs of medical expenses, compensation claims, and insurance premiums.
+Reduce manual inspection costs while increasing data quality, accuracy, and objectivity of ergonomic risk assessments.

-- A highly scalable method that can be easily implemented across multiple locations, plants, factories, and work floors.
+- Scalability: Easily implement posture recognition technology across multiple locations, plants, factories, and work floors.